A fathead pizza on a wood cutting board.

 3. Whether you are using a food processor to combine the dough or a spatula you must continue to work the dough until it is no longer sticky.
 If you do not do this the dough is very difficult to work with.

 4. It is best to roll the dough between 2 pieces of parchment paper.
-If you watch the video in the blog post you will see how I easily transfer the dough to the baking tray and bread stack.
+If you watch the video you will see how I easily transfer the dough to the baking tray and bread stack.
 Plus, the dough sticks to nothing.
 Press the dough out very thinly to approximately 30cm in diameter and prick the base all over with a fork.
 You can make these into any size pizza you prefer.

 5. Fathead dough is best used immediately and while still warm, but it can be chilled or frozen if needed.